-At Woodlands, we follow the National Curriculum for English and deliver the content through our Power Teaching and Learning programme.
+At Woodlands, we follow the National Curriculum for English.

 - read easily, fluently and with good understanding